Where can my Sandwell business get support with trading overseas? How do I find international opportunities for my Sandwell company?

 Chambers of Commerce

-The Black Country Chamber of Commerce offers a range of services to its members to help make international trade as smooth as possible, such as translation services, export documentation services and currency exchange advice.
+The Black Country Chamber of Commerce offers a range of services to its members to help make international trade as smooth as possible, such as translation services, export documentation services, currency exchange advice.
+It sends out an International Trade and Export Update email newsletter.
 Visit the website for more information.
 You can also watch short Brexit support videos on YouTube.

 The Chamber also runs training courses on a range of topics relating to international trade, such as customs procedures and documentation, export documentation and understanding the Incoterms 2020 rules.
 For more information, dates and prices, visit the website.